GDeLaurentis/seampy/docs/_sources/index.rst.txt

   pip install lips-lite

-alternatively the package can be cloned from github.
+alternatively the package can be cloned from github at https://github.com/GDeLaurentis/seampy.

-seampy QuickStart
+Quick Start
 =================

 To get started computing amplitudes open an interactive python session and follow this simple example::